Gia90/Fickport/README.md

 ### Auto daily reboot
 If in your network there's an always alive and connected linux device, you could use it to periodically run the **fickport.sh** script and automatically reboot the router.

-In my real scenario, a "**Fritz!WLAN Repeater**" is always connected to the local network, so I will use it to run the "fickport.sh" rebooting script.
+In my real scenario, a "**Fritz!WLAN Repeater**" is always connected to the local network, so I decided to use it to run the "**fickport.sh**" rebooting script.

 # Technical details
 Wanna know more about techy stuff behind this project?